Leda Schubert

 A: Look at the wall.
 Eat dark chocolate.
 Read children's and young adult books on the treadmill.
 Invite friends over for dinner (not that I like to cook).
 Spend ridiculous amounts of time playing with my dogs.
 And...

 NOTE: my personal Irish fiddle goddess is Liz Carroll.
 She thinks I should say more about Irish music, so I will.
-Go right out and buy every CD by Liz and John Doyle, phenomenal guitarist, and by Liz with Trian (Liz with the astounding Billy McComisky on accordion and Daithi Sproule on guitar), and also Liz's solo CDs.
+Go right out and buy every CD by Liz.
+Some are with John Doyle, phenomenal guitarist, and some are Liz with Trian (Liz with the astounding Billy McComisky on accordion and Daithi Sproule on guitar), and also Liz's solo CDs.
+(There is a new one as of November, 2013!!)
 Listen to them a lot.
 You'll be a better person.
 Liz: www.lizcarroll.com

 (I could recommend several hundred other CDs by various musical heroes, but it doesn't seem to be on topic.)